 Click here to Subscribe (or unsub) to get infrequent BSF Hydro updates sent to you via email.

-PicturesBelow is my home system with three 3'x3' trays - withstood a category one hurricane with no damage what so ever.
+PicturesBelow the system I built in Hawaii with three 3'x3' trays - withstood a category one hurricane with no damage what so ever.

 Below is the University of Hawaii system with three 4'x4' trays